karthikjayd/karthikjayd.github.io/index.md

 > *In a time when misinformation spreads faster than facts, being a physicist feels less like a profession and more like a responsibility.*

-I'm currently pursuing an M.Sc. in Physics at Albert-Ludwigs-Universität Freiburg, where I'm wrapping up [my master's thesis at Fraunhofer IAF](/research/#master-thesis).
-My academic path didn't start in pure Physics — I originally trained in Physics Education.
-But over time, I realized that, to truly teach science, one must first *do* science.
-That realization led me back to theory, back to labs and into the heart of the discipline itself.
+I’ve just finished my M.Sc. in Physics at Albert-Ludwigs-Universität Freiburg, along with [a master’s thesis at Fraunhofer IAF](/research/#master-thesis).
+My journey began in Physics Education, but as I moved forward, I found myself wanting a deeper connection to the subject.
+I came to believe that to truly teach science, you need to experience it as a researcher first.
+That idea brought me back to the heart of the field.

-We're all probably tired of hearing that we live in the *'Age of Information'*, but it feels increasingly like the age of *misinformation*.
-In response, I see my role not just as a physicist by training, but in addition, as someone who feels responsible for nurturing critical thinking and scientific temper in the next generation.
+We often hear that we’re living in the *“Age of Information,”* but these days it can just as easily feel like the age of *misinformation*.
+That’s why I see my role not only as a physicist by training, but also as someone who has a responsibility to help foster critical thinking and a scientific mindset in the next generation.

-As I move forward, I hope to continue bridging the gap between research and education — making science not just something to learn, but something to live.
+Looking ahead, I hope to keep building bridges between research and education.
+I hope to contribute towards making science not just something students learn, but something they genuinely experience and live.

 <!--